On this page:

-- Students must register for the same course number (instructor may be different).
-If a course is no longer offered, students may not substitute an alternative course.
+- Students must register for the same course number, although the instructor may be different.
+If the course is no longer offered, students may not substitute an alternative course.

 - Tuition will be assessed.

-- On the transcript, the original course will remain on the transcript, but be designated with an R next to the original grade, indicating that the course was repeated.
+- The original course will remain on the transcript and be designated with an "R" next to the original grade to indicate that the course was repeated.

-- All courses designated with an R (repeat note) will not be included in grade point average calculations and are not applicable toward graduation requirements.
+- All courses designated with an "R" (i.e., a repeat note) will not be included in GPA calculations and are not applicable toward graduation requirements.

-- The letter grade earned in the most recent attempt will be included in cumulative credit totals and a new grade point average will be calculated.
+- The letter grade earned in the most recent attempt at the course will be included in cumulative credit totals, and a new GPA will be calculated.

-- All subsequently repeated courses and grades will be recorded on the transcript and noted that the course has been repeated.
+- All subsequently repeated courses and grades will be recorded on the transcript with an "R" notation to indicate that the course has been repeated.

-- A course taken for undergraduate credit may not later be changed to graduate credit (Washington University undergraduate students only).
+- A course taken for undergraduate credit may not later be changed to graduate credit.
+(This applies to Washington University undergraduate students only.)

-- Courses taken for credit toward an undergraduate degree may not be taken for graduate credit (Washington University undergraduate students only).
+- Courses taken for credit toward an undergraduate degree may not be taken for graduate credit.
+(This applies to Washington University undergraduate students only.)